Remote

 Drawing Requirements

-Professional house extension designs available online must clearly demonstrate:
+Professional house extension plans available online must clearly demonstrate key aspects of architectural design, including:

-• Original rear wall position (critical for PD assessment)
+- Original rear wall position (critical for permitted development assessment)

-Failure to clearly evidence these points in your online architectural plans can lead to the rejection or challenge of PD schemes, often due to the lack of sufficient building regulations drawings.
+Failure to clearly evidence these points in your online architectural plans can lead to the rejection or challenge of permitted development schemes, often due to the lack of sufficient building regulations drawings.

 Building Regs Interface, Tech Drawings, Costs & STRATEGY